128technology/docs/docs/cc_fips_6.3.0_config_password_policies.md

 sidebar_label: Username and Password Policies
 ---

 Username and password requirements are listed below.
-For a list of the commands and how they are used to configure and enforce requirements, please refer to [`configure authority password-policy`](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/config_command_guide#configure-authority-password-policy).
+For a list of the CLI commands and how they are used to configure and enforce requirements, please refer to [`configure authority password-policy`](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/config_command_guide#configure-authority-password-policy).

 ### Password Requirements